har-2010/AI_ACT_CO-ISSC/README.md

 pip install -r requirements.txt
 ```

-Then, open the file [proposition.ipynb](./CO-ISSC/proposition.ipynb) and run it.
+Then, open the file [proposition.ipynb](./CO-ISSC/proposition.ipynb) and run it following the instructions.

 Also, you can see all the experiments conducted in [mytest.ipynb](./CO-ISSC/mytest.ipynb) on the two corpora: AI ACT corpus and Computer Science corpora.